GospelTrust/milpitas.cc/docs/content/_posts/2022-06-17-lscc-goft-land-youth-event.md

 Who | MCC and LSCC Youth
 Time | 5:30pm - 8:00PM

-RSVP required to Elena elena.liu@livingstonescc.com | 408-712-2242
+RSVP is required to [Elena Liu] if you would like to attend the event.

 [Milpitas Goftland]: https://goo.gl/maps/n1ofBMcybqYTzaJc7
+[Elena Liu]: elena.liu@livingstonescc.com